sguzunov/docs/docs/getting-started/03_fdc3-compliance/fdc3.md

 *For more details, see the [Channels Configuration](../../developers/configuration/channels/index.html) section.*

-To add a Channel Selector (UI component from which the user can manually switch between Channels) to your window, set `"allowChannels"` to `true` in your [application configuration](../../developers/configuration/application/index.html) file under the `"details"` top-level key:
+To add a Channel Selector (UI component from which the user can manually switch between Channels) to your window, set `"allowChannels"` to `true` in your [app configuration](../../developers/configuration/application/index.html) file under the `"details"` top-level key:

 ```json
 {